danie11am/danie11am.github.io/_posts/2014-01-24--the-curious-case-of-iOS-code-signing.md

 - During build time, Xcode checks that the current Code Signing Identity specified in build settings matches one of the certificates specified in the provisioning profile.
 - With this certificate, Xcode is able to "code sign" the output app bundle during the build process,  forever associating the output binary with the person/organisation that developed this software.
 This is why the certificate is also called "Signing Certificates" and "Code Signing Certificates".

-There are many types of certificates, just like there are different types of driver licences that determine types of vehicle that can be used.
+There are many types of certificates, just like there are different types of driver licences that determine the types of vehicle that can be driven.
 The most distinctive attribute of a certificate is whether it is for  development or distribution.
 Only distribution certificates allow publishing to the app store, and you can only get them if you join the $99 USD per year Apple Developer Program.

 One more thing about certificate.
 When it is generated, there will actually be two parts: The certificate itself, and an associated private key.